-Develop a progressive internet safety curriculum in your school.
+Develop a progressive online safety curriculum in your school.

-The most effective approach to internet safety is to treat it as a whole school community issue, with educational messages embedded across Computing/ICT, PSHE, SRE and citizenship, as well as touching on e-safety issues across the curriculum whenever and wherever children are using technology.
+The most effective approach to online safety is to treat it as a whole school community issue, with educational messages embedded across Computing/ICT, PSHE, SRE and citizenship, as well as touching on online safety issues across the curriculum whenever and wherever children are using technology.

 Developing your school's Digital Literacy Curriculum